Teenlife

 Working Toward Credit Hours

-A graduate student, Randy Olson, did some research on this issue, after being lectured by his grandfather about paying his way through college.
-He found an article on reddit.com, written by a Michigan State University student, which stated, “A credit hour in 1979 at MSU was 24.50, adjusted for inflation, that is 79.23 in today dollars.
+A graduate student, Randy Olson, researched this issue after being lectured by his grandfather about paying his way through college.
+He found an article on reddit.com, written by a Michigan State University student, which stated, “A credit hour in 1979 at MSU was 24.50, adjusted for inflation, that is 79.23 in today's dollars.
 One credit hour today costs 428.75.”
-In 1979, while working at a rate of $2.90, a student with a 12 credit hour course load could theoretically pay for a college semester after working full-time for two weeks or part-time for one month.
-Olsen went further, and calculated the hours an average student would need to work to cover the tuition at a 4-year public university in the U.S. The graph is shown here:
+In 1979, while working at a rate of $2.90, a student with a 12-credit-hour course load could theoretically pay for a college semester after working full-time for two weeks or part-time for one month.
+Olsen calculated the hours an average student would need to work to cover the tuition at a 4-year public university in the U.S. The graph is shown here:

-Is it realistic for a full-time student to work almost 1,000 hours in a year?
+Is it realistic for a full-time student to work almost 1,000 hours a year?
 Absolutely not.
-Would an average student be willing to pay for their college, or “work their way through college,” if they could?
+Would an average student be willing to pay for their college or “work their way through college” if they could?
 While no data exists, I believe the answer is yes.

 Are We More Motivated?

-Anybody who is currently in college, has went to college, or reads the news at least once a year, knows that there is a student debt crisis in this country, which worsens every year.
+Anybody who is currently in college, has gone to college or reads the news at least once a year knows that there is a student debt crisis in this country, which worsens every year.
 In fact, seven in 10 college seniors (71%) who graduated last year owed, on average, $29,400 per borrower.
 From 2008-2012, average debt at graduation rose by six percent each year (Project on Student Debt).

 I would assume with almost complete certainty (again, there is no data to prove this) that any one of these students with over 25k of debt would choose to work part-time for one month in order to pay their way through a semester.
 I bet that these students would even choose to work part-time all year long to avoid student debt.
 But because this is simply not feasible, it is impossible to prove how motivated today’s students would be if they lived, for example, in 1979.